PRIORITY BILLS:Unable to load updates

 Key Facts

-• Number of People Affected: Millions of Californians and tourists could be impacted by changes in land use and access.
+• Number of People Affected: Millions of Californians and visitors who use federal lands for recreation and tourism could be impacted.

 Arguments in Support